Vardoge/synq-getting-started/README.md

  * Tests passed (is enforced)
  * Approved by a reviewer (is enforced)
 * PR should be "Squash and Merged" and the branch deleted.
 All commit history can be found in the PR for historical purposes ( [PR 6](https://github.com/SYNQfm/obaku/pull/6) )

-__exceptions__
-* PRs for documentation do not require an issue or tests.
+* __exception__ PRs for documentation do not require an issue or tests.
 However, huge changes probably should be broken up into smaller chunks

 ### Repositories